 Anthropophobia accounted for 22% of all phobias that people searched for online, a five-fold increase over 2019.
 Searches for this term peaked between April 19–25, in parallel with the expanding COVID-19 pandemic.

-COVID-19 setting the fearful tone
+All those “fearable images” stemming from COVID-19 are setting the tone

 Another coronavirus-related change versus 2019 was the number of searches for the “fear of being alone,” which increased three-fold compared to 2019.
 Last year, it was the most searched-for fear in the state of Tennessee, but this year it took first place in three states, namely Indiana, Minnesota, and Missouri (whereas Tennesseans seem to be more scared of blood this year; see map below).